Harshil-Jani/Harshil-Jani/README.md

 ## Hello there !

-- I am a hobby programmer, Interested in open source softwares, Loving Rust Lang 🦀, Processors and Smart Technology.
+- Software Engineer and hobbyist Technical Writer, Interested in open source softwares, Loving Rust Lang 🦀, Processors and Smart Technology.

-- Mimimalist Tech enthusiast.
+- Mimimalist tech enthusiast trying to build complex things simple.

 - Fan of Richard Stallman and his philosophies about softwares.

-- Polite Electronics and Computer Science Engineering Student @ National Institute of Technology - Surat.
+- Polite Electronics (Majors) and Computer Science (Minors) Engineering Student @ National Institute of Technology - Surat.
 (Graduated in May 2024)

-- Creator of [medium-to-markdown](https://crates.io/crates/medium-to-markdown) and [esqlz](https://crates.io/crates/esqlz) rust crate.
+- Creator of [medium-to-markdown](https://crates.io/crates/medium-to-markdown) and [esqlz](https://crates.io/crates/esqlz) rust crates.

-- Read my tech blogs at [Personal Blog Site](https://harshil.prose.sh/) or on [Medium](https://medium.com/@harshiljani2002)
+- Read my tech blogs on [Medium](https://medium.com/@harshiljani2002)

 - Working on my skills to learn about the ability to get shit done without any excuses.